 The most romantically minded city in the UK is London, with those in the capital spending approximately £40 on their sweetheart.
 Those in the East Midlands spend the least, with the lowest average spend at £16.

 Generation Z has overtaken millennials as the UK’s highest-spending age group on Valentine’s Day, choosing to spend £41 on average for their Valentine.
 The next highest spenders were millennials (£32), followed by generation X (£19) and baby boomers (£11).

 By far the most popular gift on Valentine’s Day is greetings cards, with 65% of people exchanging them.
 Increasingly, Valentine’s Day is not seen as just a day for couples, with people sending cards to their family, pets, and even themselves.
 21% of people celebrating Valentine’s Day will give their partner flowers.
 Unimaginatively, red roses are the most popular choice.

 The Pantiles’ stores and eateries are filled with fanciful fashions, sweet treats, glittering gems and much more to help you celebrate this Valentine’s Day.

 Treat your sweetheart to bespoke jewellery from Catherine Hills, spoil a foodie with quirky kitchenware from Trevor Mottram, pamper your pooch with a pawfect outfit from Collared, indulge your partner with vegan morsels from The Zero Waste Company or book a fantastic feast at The Tunbridge Wells Hotel.

 With so many other independent retailers, services, eateries and bars at The Pantiles, you’ll be spoilt for choice when it comes to sweeping that special someone off their feet this February.

-The Pantiles wishes all their customers and followers a very Happy Valentine’s Day.
+The Pantiles wishes all our customers and followers a very Happy Valentine’s Day!

 *Statistics via finder.com